-The Group provides for expected credit loss based on the following:
+The Company provides for expected credit loss based on the following:

-Credit risk Bàsis of categorisation Provision for expected credit loss Low credit risk Cash and cash equivalents, other bank balances and investment 12 month expected credit loss Moderate credit risk Trade receivables and other financial assets Life time expected credit loss or 12 month expected credit loss
+Credit risk Basis of categorization Provision for expected credit loss Low credit risk Cash and cash equivalents 12 month expected credit loss Moderate credit risk Trade receivables and other financial assets Life time expected credit loss or 12 month expected credit loss

-Based on business environment in which the Group operates, a default on a financial asset is considered when the counter party fails to make payments within the agreed time period as per contract.
+Based on business environment in which the Company operates, a default on a financial asset is considered when the counter party fails to make payments within the agreed time period as per contract.
 Loss rates reflecting defaults are based on actual credit loss experience and considering differences between current and historical economic conditions.

-Assets are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or litigation decided against the Group.
-The Group continues to engage with parties whose balances are written off and attempts to enforce repayment.
-Recoveries made are recognised in the statement of profit and loss.
+Assets are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or litigation decided against the Company .
+The Company continues to engage with parties whose balances are written off and attempts to enforce repayment.
+Recoveries made are recognized in the statement of profit and loss.